 For example, a person who job suffers back problems due to the nature of their job will usually have postural problems too.
 This can then lead to joint problems and muscle imbalances, causing flexibility, strength and mobility issues.

 Pilates works to aid the correction of these problems and to promote and teach neutral spine, alignment and core control.
 When these skills are utilised and postural habits are adapted, that person no longer suffers from these chronic problems or deficiencies, or at the very least they may lessen.
 This in turn can improve their quality of life, their mental focus and happiness and their ability to function in a more bio-mechanically correct manner.

-How often do we think about how we stand or how we walk?
 If we asked people in the street what neutral spine or the plumb line is would they know?
 Generally speaking, they probably would not.
 Pilates teaches these skills to retrain our bodies to stand and move in the most bio-mechanically correct, balanced and physically safe manner.

 However, when we first practice this technique it can appear strange to our labour damaged, genetically prompted or habitually adapted bodies.
 If we look at some of the Pilates set-up we can assess our own bad habits and the unnatural feeling it may cause to now stand corrected.

 Participants should then start to become aware of how the corrections feel and start to correct themselves daily.
 Over time their bad habits can then be changed.